Top Rated Power Inverters and Power Inverter Brands

 When it comes to pure sine wave inverters, there are few companies that do a better job of manufacturing this type of power inverter.
 Of course, there is ample reason for that to be the case.
 For one, Samlex has been specializing in power distribution services for almost three decades.
 Founded in 1991, the company initially made power conversion products, like power inverters, almost to exclusivity.
 That said, power inverters are not the only type of product that Samlex produces.
 Along with power inverters, Samlex also manufactures battery chargers, communications power supplies in both alternate and direct currents, radio communications cabinets, and combination inverter/chargers.
 In fact, Samlex has even kept up with more modern developments of solar power making both panels, kits, and battery maintenance products.

 While pure sine wave inverters handle heat better than modified anyway, Samlex pure sine wave inverters are especially good at this task and are consequently much quieter than many of their competitors.
 This also allows Samlex to last longer since the components suffer less degradation through heat.
 That said, Samlex is also noted for being one of the more expensive brands of power inverters–though, they are not always the most expensive brand.
-All Samlex inverters are noted for their high degree of efficiency with the Samlex modified sine wave inverters standing notably above many of their competitors with efficiency ratings that are comparable to pure sine wave inverters.
+All Samlex inverters are noted for their high degree of efficiency with the Samlex modified sine wave inverters standing notably above many of their competitors with power inverter ratings that are comparable to pure sine wave inverters.
 The Samlex brand manufactures power inverters with innovative, commercial grade design that is suitable for heavy duty loads, long periods of continuous operation and for emergency back-up, giving you peace of mind when it comes to safe and reliable AC power.

 Aside from Samlex, Xantrex is also noted for being one of the heavy hitters in the power management and distribution market.
 In fact, they offer products in many of the same fields.
 That said, there are a handful of fields which do differentiate the two brands, and these differences actually go a long way with informing us about the differences between both brands’ power inverters.